Rifat-BH/Mahfil-app-test/README.md

 ## Note:<br/>
 Emphasize attention to detail, thorough testing, and clear communication in bug reporting.<br/>
-Assess the candidate's ability to explore different features of a mobile application and identify potential issues in the context of an Islamic content streaming app.<br/>
+Assess the candidate's ability to explore different features of a mobile application and identify potential issues in the context of a content streaming app.<br/>